 Running a real estate agency is a huge responsibility, with a booming business and a wide list of staff to guide through the process.
 A developing business, however, does not have complete assurance for a bright future ahead if there are literally bright flames burning down your assets.
-What is sometimes neglected but highly significant is the fire equipment required in the workplace.
+What is sometimes neglected but highly significant is the Real Estate Fire Safety Equipment required in the workplace.

-If you seem to have limited fire protection system in your office, take some time to review these basic essentials and tell your trusted fire technicians to help install them for you.
+If you seem to have limited fire protection system in your office, take some time to review these basic Real Estate Fire Safety Equipment and tell your trusted fire technicians to help install them for you.

 Obligations for Business